Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Scope

+The minimum viable product would be the ability to record membership and show artwork in some easy to view way.
 Following administrative Create, Read, Update and Delete (CRUD) procedures.
 * Storing membership details with limited access.
 * Associate the members with details, including stored images, of their work.